 Should I tell my husband I’m a lesbian?

-Here’s the thing… life isn’t always black and white.
-I could sit here and tell you to stop being such a coward and be honest with your husband – and yourself.
+Should you tell your husband you’re a lesbian?
+Probably.
+But here’s the thing… life isn’t always black and white.
+I could sit here and tell you to stop being such a coward and be honest with your husband about your sexuality – and with yourself.
 But it’s probably not that simple.
 If you’ve been together long enough to build a marriage, your bond is probably pretty forged.
 Maybe you have a house or a dog or kids that would be caught in the inevitable chaos of coming out of the closet and destroying your marriage in one fell swoop.
 If nothing else, maybe you’re just terrified of losing your best friend.

 You don’t have one “right” answer to gravitate toward, friends.
 But you do have your gut, and chances are it’s telling you exactly what you need to do.
 All you have to do is listen.
 Whatever decision you make will be scary and life-altering and probably pretty painful, but until you make that decision, you’ll be living an ambiguous and extremely unhappy life.
 Take it from someone who stayed in a toxic relationship for way too long.